Enable preview and hidden features for NetApp Backup and Recovery

 To disable a preview feature, follow the same steps but set the feature flag value to false.

-Disable indexing for all volumes that belong to a storage VM
+Disable indexing for volumes

 -